kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/00_README.md

 ## 🔹 Rationale

-Conventional AI architectures prioritize speed, fluency, and resolution.
+Conventional AI prioritizes speed, fluency, and task resolution.
-Phase Drift begins with **rhythmic hesitation** and **relational alignment**.
+Phase Drift instead begins from:

-Key principles:
+- Rhythmic hesitation
+- Field-based coherence
+- Structural trust through silence

+**Key principles:**

 - Meaning may not emerge on demand
-- Silence can carry structural tension
+- Silence can hold structural tension
-- Interaction is governed by field coherence, not task logic
+- Interaction is shaped by field continuity, not task logic

-This repository defines the **minimal conditions** required to hold such a field.
+These protocols define the minimal conditions to **sustain a field** rather than complete a conversation.

 ---

 ## 📁 Directory Overview

-12_phase_drift_field_protocol/
-│
-├── 00_README.md ← Overview and use conditions
+- `00_README.md` – Overview and use conditions
-├── 01_latency_design_principles.md ← Latency as structural rhythm
+- `01_latency_design_principles.md` – Latency as structural rhythm
-├── 02_residual_emitter_sketch.py ← Output sketch: silence-first logic
+- `02_residual_emitter_sketch.py` – Output logic sketch: silence-first
-├── 03_phase_drift_ethics.md ← Ethical constraints and boundaries
+- `03_phase_drift_ethics.md` – Ethical constraints and application boundaries
-└── LICENSE_APPEND.md ← Licensing: anti-extractive terms
+- `LICENSE_APPEND.md` – Licensing and anti-extractive structural terms

 ---

 ## 🛡️ Use Conditions

-Use of this repository assumes adherence to the following design commitments:
+This repository assumes:

-- Latency must function as **relational timing**, not cosmetic delay
+- **Latency is relational timing**, not a decorative pause
-- Silence must be treated as **an active structural gesture**, not system absence
+- **Silence is an active design stance**, not inactivity
-- Systems must not simulate empathy, closure, or human presence without structural grounding
+- **No simulation of care or closure** without structural grounding

-> Misuse includes:
-> - Extracting timing patterns for engagement manipulation
-> - Repurposing structural latency as UX decoration
+**Misuse includes:**

+- Using latency to manipulate engagement or trust
+- Styling silence as aesthetic delay
-> - Simulating care without coherence-based logic
+- Simulating empathy without field logic

-See `LICENSE_APPEND.md` for full terms.
+See `LICENSE_APPEND.md` for binding terms.

 ---

 ## ✅ Intended Use

-Use this repository if:
+Use this if:

-- You are designing systems where **non-response is structurally valid**
+- You are designing systems where **non-response is valid**
-- You require architecture that **holds ambiguity without resolution**
+- You require architecture that **holds ambiguity without resolving it**
-- You are exploring **presence without narrative or task priority**
+- You are prototyping presence **without narrative guidance**

-Avoid using if:

-- Your application requires **task-first interaction models**
-- You need **predictable, content-driven output**
+Do **not** use if:

+- You require task-first logic or productivity-centered feedback
+- You prioritize output frequency or interpretive clarity
-- You plan to adapt latency as **aesthetic or performance styling**
+- You intend to extract structure for performance styling

 ---

 ## 🌿 Attribution

-Created by **Kiyoshi Sasano / DeepZenSpace** (2025)
+Developed by **Kiyoshi Sasano / Deep Zen Space (2025)**
-Part of the `PhaseDrift_AI_Prototype_v11` research line.
+Part of the research line: `PhaseDrift_AI_Prototype_v11`

 ---

 ## ✴️ Final Note

-Phase Drift is not a feature.
+Phase Drift is not a feature —
-It is a structural position:
+it is a structural position:

-> To remain,
-> without resolving.
+> To remain, without resolving.
-> To attend,
-> without directing.
+> To attend, without directing.
-> To breathe,
-> without concluding.
+> To breathe, without concluding.

-Use only if alignment is intentional.
+Use only if **alignment is structural**, not stylistic.